 25. Quokka

 The quokka is a small marsupial native to the southwestern part of Australia.
-They are about the size of a domestic cat and have short brown fur, large round ears, and a friendly smile.
+It is about the size of a domestic cat and has short brown fur, large round ears, and a friendly smile.

 They are known for being one of the most photogenic animals in the world and have become a popular attraction for tourists in Western Australia.